sehraf/esphome-rs-poc/README.md

 There is a simple on/off light (`ColorMode::COLOR_MODE_ON_OFF`) as well as a RGB LED (`ColorMode::COLOR_MODE_BRIGHTNESS, ColorMode::COLOR_MODE_RGB`) implemented.

 ### Sensor
 I've hocked up a BME280 via I2C but the corresponsing crate is broken.
-So. while the code works it is useless.
+So, while the code works it is useless.

 ### mDNS
 Name is advertised as `esphome-rs-poc.local`